April 18, 2019

 This year’s winner was Welsh writer Francesca Reece for her story “So Long Sarajevo / They Miss You So Badly.”
 While the story is yet to be available to readers, the jury that selected Reece’s story, along with the three other writers that made the shortlist—Shola von Reinhold, Tom Benn, and Jay G. Ying—included (literary) household names Claire-Louise Bennett, Eley Williams, and Sam Riviere.

 Founded in 2017, the Desperate Literature Short Fiction Prize announced its first winner last year.
-It has since expanded to include many swanky perks such as a consultation with the American literary agency Foundry Media (who represent A.R.
-Moxon, whose novel The Revisionaries is forthcoming from Melville House) as well as several partners, including the De Groot Foundation (who also co-sponsors, along with the Miami Book Fair, the Prize for the Novella.
+It has since expanded to include many swanky perks such as a consultation with a literary agent, as well as several partners, including the De Groot Foundation (who also co-sponsors, along with the Miami Book Fair, the Prize for the Novella.
 Melville House published that prize’s first winner Marci Vogel’s debut Death and Other Holidays).

 Plugs aside, there are some excited sounded public events surrounding the prize, which you can learn more about here.